nismod/energy_demand/docs/documentation.md

 *	missing measurement points are interpolated

-**More information**
- - The data download link can be found [here](http://data.ukedc.rl.ac.uk/simplebrowse/edc/efficiency/residential/Buildings/AdvancedMeteringTrial_2006/)

 ### 12.4 Temperature data

-To calculate regional daily hourly load heating profiles, hourly temperature data are used from the UK Met Office (2015) and loaded for weather stations across the UK.
+To calculate regional daily hourly load heating profiles, hourly temperature data are used from the [UK Met Office (2015)](http://catalogue.ceda.ac.uk/uuid/220a65615218d5c9cc9e4785a3234bd0) and loaded for weather stations across the UK.

 ### 12.5 Census data
 Employment statistics from the census (Office for National Statistics 2011) are used to disaggregate industry related energy demands for different end uses and sectors.

-**More information**
 - The data download link can be found [here](http://catalogue.ceda.ac.uk/uuid/916ac4bbc46f7685ae9a5e10451bae7c)
 - The station ID can be retreived [here](http://badc.nerc.ac.uk/cgi-bin/midas_stations/search_by_name.cgi.py?name=&minyear=&maxyear=)
 - Metadatda of raw data can be found [here](http://artefacts.ceda.ac.uk/badc_datadocs/ukmo-midas/WH_Table.html)

-### 12.6 Technology specific load shapes

-(cf. Technologes in Section XY)

 ## Literature